Skip to main content Skip to footer

 }

-Any dialog content component should implement this interface, which will store the dialog result as a Promise object returning by the result property.
-After putting this agreement into play, we can easily retrieve the dialog result from the component and return it as the function result:
+Each dialog content component should implement the above interface, storing the dialog result as a Promise object returned by the result property.
+By executing this agreement, the component can reliably render the dialog result and return it as the function result:

 let ret = (<IPromiseResult>cmpRef.instance).result;